Why Buy an Upright Walker?

 This definitive guide will give you a complete overview and covers everything you need to know to make an informed decision, including what to look for and which options are best.

 When we started researching these “stand up straight walkers” we found there are a lot of products on the market, and some are much better than others.
-In fact, a few of the products we considered for review were actually quite dangerous because of their poor design and unbalanced weight distribution.
+In fact, a few of the walkers with armrests we considered for review were actually quite dangerous because of their poor design and unbalanced weight distribution.
 We eliminated those from our list and spent time looking closer at the remaining products.

 Read on for our reviews and to discover our upright walker top picks.